-• ould like to switch r plan to: This is what you should do: • Anot plan. her Medicare health Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Longevity Health Plan when your new plan's coverage begins. separ nal Medicare with a ate Medicare ription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Longevity Health Plan when your new plan's coverage begins. a sep nal Medicare without arate Medicare ription drug plan.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
+Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Longevity Health Plan when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Longevity Health Plan when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll Contact Member Services if you need more information on how to do this.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877- 486-2048.
+TTY users should call 1-877-486-2048.
 You will be disenrolled from Longevity Health Plan when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical services, items and prescription drugs through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+• Continue to use our network providers to receive medical care.

+- Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).